dalegaard/klipper/docs/Config_Reference.md

 #   stepper will home until the endstop is triggered.
 Otherwise, the
 #   stepper will home until the endstop on the primary stepper for the
 #   axis is triggered.
+#   Mutually exclusive with endstop_of.
+#endstop_of:
+#   If defined, the endstop for the stepper with this name will be used
+#   for homing.
+Otherwise, the primary endstop for the axis will be used
+#   for homing.
+#   Mutally exclusive with endstop_pin.
 ```

 ## [extruder1]